 Fetal development depends on the mother's diet

-The mother's hygiene and diet have a direct influence on the development of the future baby : the mother's blood is the only source of nourishment for this fragile new organism.
+The mother's hygiene and diet have a direct influence on the development of the future baby : the mother's blood is the only source of nutrition for this fragile new organism.

-The principles of general food hygiene must be respected by the mother: abstinence from alcohol and other toxic substances which pass through the blood; limitation of ultra-processed foods rich in additives, in favor of simple and fresh foods; increase in protein needs in proportion to the weight of the fetus, advice shared by all doctors.
+The mother must respect the principles of general food hygiene: abstinence from alcohol and other toxic substances that pass through the blood; limitation of ultra-processed foods rich in additives, in favor of simple and fresh foods; increase in protein requirements proportionally to the weight of the fetus, advice shared by all doctors.

 Calcium, a crucial mineral during pregnancy